Start and end date scheduling

 If there is a "Default" content column in the feed, then the default content row will be served in this scenario.
 As long as the default content row is set to "TRUE" in the feed, the user will be served the default.

 If you did not include a "Default" content column in the feed, there is no eligible content to serve.
-DCM chooses another creative in the rotation (based on priority) to serve to this user.
-If there is no other creative in rotation, DCM serves the default ad.
+Campaign Manager chooses another creative in the rotation (based on priority) to serve to this user.
+If there is no other creative in rotation, Campaign Manager serves the default ad.

-If the dates and/or times do not match the expected format for dynamic creatives, an error message is displayed in Step 2: Manage Data.
-When this error occurs, make sure that the date and time formats in the feed match the acceptable data formats.
+If the dates and/or times do not match the supported formats for dynamic creatives, an error message is displayed in Step 2: Manage Data.
+When this error occurs, make sure that the date and time formats in the feed match the supported date formats.

 No, but there are some trafficking considerations to keep in mind for dynamic creatives in general.
 For more information, see Dynamic trafficking FAQs.